 In the present document.
 Brokers are used to exchange data between AEs where the AEs use the publish-subscribe data exchange pattern.
 Brokers are typically implemented using types of Message Queue technologies (e.g. MQTT, XMPP).

-The following diagram describes the associations between the AE, M2M Service Subscription, M2M Service Capability and the Broker resource in order to obtain the Broker used to exchange the data:
+Figure 6.2.2.2-1 describes the associations between the AE, M2M Service Subscription, M2M Service Capability and the Broker resource in order to obtain the Broker used to exchange the data:

 The Broker is obtained through the association of the Broker Resource and the M2M Service Capability.